JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Variance and Standard Deviation {#sec:stats_dispersion_varstd}

 The first dispersion measure that we will cover are variance and standard deviation.
-We will be covering both measures together because they have a profound relationship.
+We will be covering both measures together because they are related.

-**The variance is the square of the standard deviation and the standard deviation is the square root of the variance.**
+Let's start with the variance.

-Let's start with the variance. **Variance is the mean of the squared difference between measurements and their average value**:
+**Variance is the mean of the squared difference between measurements and their average value**:

 $$ \sigma^2(x) = \frac{1}{n-1} \sum^n_{i=1} (x_i - \bar{x})^2. $$ {#eq:variance}